 Address: Số 86 Lê Thánh Tôn, Bến Nghé, Quận 1, Hồ Chí Minh 710212

 Built between 1902 and 1908 it is a fine example of French Colonial Architecture.
 Since 1975 it has been the home of the People’s Committee of Ho Chi Minh.
 It is not open to the public.

 In front of the Ho Chi Minh City Hall is Nguyen Hue Walking Street which has been closed off to traffic.
-It used to be a canal but since 2014 it is a pedestrian-only walking street which is used for music shows.
+It used to be a canal but since 2014 it has been a pedestrian-only walking street which is used for music shows.
 During Chinese New Year flower exhibitions are held along Walking Street for a week.
 The street runs for 900 m down to the Saigon River.

 The famous Cafe Apartment is along Nguyen Hue Walking Street.
-A 9 storey former apartment block that has been turned into cafes, restaurants, bookshops, co-working spaces and boutiques.
+A 9-storey former apartment block that has been turned into cafes, restaurants, bookshops, co-working spaces and boutiques.

 All shops face over the square.
 There is a lift at a small fee of VND3,000 per person (USD0.15) which is reimbursed if you buy something at one of the shops.

 Open from 8 am to 10 pm.